 JACOB MOLESCHOTT (1822 – 1893)

-• Dutch-Italian physiologist and philosopher physiologist and philosopher noted for his belief in the material basis of emotion and thought.
+• Dutch-Italian physiologist and philosopher noted for his belief in the material basis of emotion and thought.

 • His most important work, Kreislauf des Lebens (1852; “The Circuit of Life”) added considerable impetus to 19th-Century materialism by demanding “scientific answers to scientific questions.”

 • Moleschott’s research, especially those on blood and metabolism, were instrumental in the development of the field of physiological chemistry.

 • Of earth and air man is made.
 The activity of the vegetable kingdom called him into life; and in death he returns to air and ashes, that plant-life may in new forms develop new powers.